dgryski/go-perfbook/performance.md

 on representative workloads.
 If individual runs have too high a variance, it will make small improvements more difficult to spot.
 You will need to use benchstat or equivalent statistical tests and won't be able just eyeball it.
-(Note that using statisical tests is a good idea anyways.)
-The steps to run the benchmarks should be documented, and any custom scripts and tooling should be commited to the repository with instructions for how to run them.
+(Note that using statistical tests is a good idea anyways.)
+The steps to run the benchmarks should be documented, and any custom scripts and tooling should be committed to the repository with instructions for how to run them.
-Be mindful of large benchmark suites that take a long time to run: it will make the development interations slower.
+Be mindful of large benchmark suites that take a long time to run: it will make the development iterations slower.

 The next step is to decide what you are optimizing for.
 If the goal is to